carykh/PrisonersDilemmaTournament/README.md

 ```
 In this case, there have been 3 turns, we have defected twice then cooperated once, and our opponent has cooperated all three times.

-'memory' is a very free-form parameter that can take on any information you'd like a strategy to retain, turn-to-turn.
+'memory' is a very open-ended parameter that can takes on any information that should be retained, turn-to-turn.
 Strategies that don't need memory, like Tit-for-tat, can simply return None for this variable.
-If you want to keep track of being 'wronged', like grudger.py, you can set memory to True or False.
-If you have an extremely complicated strategy, you can make 'memory' store a list of arbitrarily many varibles!
+If you want to keep track of being 'wronged', like grimTrigger.py, you can set memory to True or False.
+If you have an extremely complicated strategy, you have make 'memory' store a list of arbitrarily many varibles!

-When outputting, the first value is just the move the strategy chooses to make, with 0 being defect and 1 being cooperate.
+For the outputs: the first value is just the move your strategy chooses to make, with 0 being defect and 1 being cooperate.
 The second value is any memory you'd like to retain into the next iteration.
 This can be 'None'.

 ---